Up to 35% Off Raised Beds

 If you notice these irregular brown spots and the leaves, especially the lower leaves, it might be downy mildew.
 Other signs include a fuzzy growth on the underside of the leaves that may have a purple hue.

-If it does get past the point you can control it there are fungicides on the market that can help.
+If it does get past the point you can control, there are fungicides on the market that can help.
 Make sure they are suitable for downy mildew, which is not interchangeable with powdery mildew.

 Bleached Leaves

-If you notice the leaves appear to be bleached or crispy it is likely sunscald.
+If you notice the leaves appear to be bleached or crispy, it is likely sunscald.
 This means the coleus is in too much sun.
-Even the sun-friendly varieties can get this if they are placed in blazing hot sun.
+Even the sun-friendly varieties can get this if they are placed in the blazing hot sun.

 Plant in areas that receive morning sun.
 Or under a tree where it will receive dappled shade.
 Try and protect your coleus from the heat of the afternoon sun.
 If you are planting your coleus in more sun, make sure you are providing them with more water.